 The AutoChef feature is still offered on the front two induction burners only, similar to the 800 Series 30-inch models.

-The reason you would choose the 36-inch model over a smaller one is to benefit from having five burners instead of four and an extra SpeedBoost zone.
-The larger models also look more impressive in your kitchen if you happen to have the extra space (just my opinion!).
+The reason you would choose the 36-inch model over a smaller one is to benefit from having five burners.
+This is an advantage over having four, and you get an extra SpeedBoost zone.
+The larger models also look more impressive in your kitchen.
+That’s if you happen to have the extra space (just my opinion!).

 Differences between the Bosch 500 Series 30-inch and the Bosch 800 Series.